elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The most widely used events in XMLHttpRequest are the load, error, and progress events.
-The load event happens when the request is complete (even if HTTP status is like 400 or 500), and the response gets fully downloaded.
-The error event happens when the request could not get made, e.g., network down or invalid URL.
+The load event happens when the request is complete (even if HTTP status is like 400 or 500), and the response fully downloads.
+The error event happens when the request could not transmit, e.g., network down or invalid URL.
 The progress event triggers periodically while the response is downloaded and reports how much has gotten downloaded.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />